hundredrabbits/thebook/north_pacific_logbook.md

 ## Stove-top pitas

 In Japan, there are two tetra-pak varieties, o ryouri-muki tofu (firm tofu for cooking), which has a yellow packaging, and kinugoshi toufu (silken tofu) that comes in blue packaging.
 Instead of 175 g (1/2 of 350 g pack) of tetra-pak tofu, you can use 2 blocks of Kouya-doufu (dry tofu).

 Ingredients
 -----------------------   ----------------------
 Whole wheat flour         225 g
 Salt                      2.5 g
-Olive oils                60 ml
+Olive oil                 60 ml
 Water                     180 ml
 -----------------------   ----------------------